Malayaite: Optical properties

 Malayaite exhibits anisotropy so it is doubly refractive and breaks up the light that travels through it into two distinct rays of different speeds.
 This mineral is known to have very high optical relief and has three indices of refraction.
 Since it is a monoclinic mineral, Malayaite exhibits two different colors under plane polarized light making it a pleochroic mineral.
 Malayaite is biaxial birefringent (trirefringent).

 Functions and purposes

 Malayaite has excellent thermal properties and stability making its host lattice ideal for ceramic pigmentation unlike its analogous mineral, titanite that undergoes phase transition at a higher temperature.
 This makes chromium-doped malayaite very desirable as it provides a consistent pigment for ceramics.
 Malayaite contains the element tin which is sometimes doped with chromium or nickel.
-These chromophore elements allows the mineral to produce different pigmentation.
+These chromophore elements allow the mineral to produce different pigmentation.
 If malayaite is chromium-doped, it produces a pink-red color while with nickel, it produces a purple color.
 Pink chromium-doped malayaite Ca(Sn,Cr)SiO5 is among a few important minerals used in producing pigments for the ceramic industry, specifically for coloring glazes as it produces a resilient color.